serge-a/myPersoLib/README.md

 myPersoLib
 ==========

-junk of perso stuck, work in progress
+junk of perso stuff, work in progress